 - Ylang Ylang – eases the mind, releases nervous tension and supports the whole body relaxation.
 Ylang Ylang is also used to help retain moisture in the skin and hair.

 Other useful tips

-Speak with a close friend/ family about what worries you.
+Speak with a close friend/ family about whatever worries you.

-Concentrate on the positive side in your life!
+Concentrate on the positive side of your life!

 That’s all for this time!

-On my next post, I will introduce you to Adaptogenic Herbs that you can try in order to manage stress.
+In my next post, I will introduce you to Adaptogenic Herbs, which might help stress.
+And are traditionally used to manage stress.